It's easy for veteran business owners, like myself, to point out the wrongdoings of fresher faced freelancers on the creative scene.

 Another way to avoid undercharging upfront is by adding a disclaimer, preparing for added work in future.
 As New York designer, Milan Moffatt points out: "Avoid scope creep.
 Never hesitate to tell your client a change request will add time or is different than what you originally agreed upon.
 In your contract, provide an additional hourly rate for change requests that are out of scope."

 Don't, whatever you do, over-promise and under-deliver.
-"It is really important to not talk a big game to secure the job and have your client’s expectations soar through the roof," explains Jason Paul Byrne.
-"Just be totally honest about the challenges, with the promise of hard work and know-how."
+"It is essential not to talk a big game to secure the job and have your client’s expectations soar through the roof," explains Jason Paul Byrne.
+"Just be honest about the challenges, with the promise of hard work and know-how."

 You go AWOL on clients